Donald C. Thompson (photographer): War in Europe

-When World War I broke out in Europe, Thompson was commissioned by the Montreal newspaper, Cartier Centenary, to film Canadian troops.
+When World War 1 broke out in Europe, Thompson was commissioned by the Montreal newspaper, Cartier Centenary, to film Canadian troops.
 During the first year of the war, Thompson shot stills for American and British newspapers and magazines such as the New York World, the Chicago Tribune, Leslie’s Illustrated Weekly, the London Daily Mail, and the Illustrated London News.
 He also shot film for the major newsreel companies.
 He was arrested nine times while attempting to reach the front from Paris.
 He succeeded on this 10th attempted and photographed the Battle of Mons.
 He was wounded while dining with Germans in Diksmuide.

-Thompson made his first trip to Russia in 1915.
+Thompson made his first trip to the Russian Empire in 1915.
 Thompson’s footage was released by the Chicago Tribune as a feature-length film, With the Russians at the Front, in August 1915.

-While in Russia, Thompson met Czar Nicholas II who commissioned Thompson as a captain in the Czar's Cossack regiment so he could more easily take photos in Russia.
+While in the Russian Empire, Thompson met Czar Nicholas II who commissioned Thompson as a captain in the Czar's Cossack regiment so he could more easily take photos in Russia.

 Thompson was able to move about on instinct, being able to access the battlefield regardless of the British, the French and the Germans.
 He often lied about his identity, a useful tactic that also got him into trouble whether at war or peace.
 He found being a photographer exciting work, and it appears he thoroughly enjoyed the deception he often used to film the scenes he wanted to capture.

 In 1916, he joined the French army as an official cinematographer.
 He filmed at the siege of Verdun and Battle of the Somme, where he was wounded.
 His second feature, War As It Really Is was released in December 1916.
 Its premiere at the Rialto Theater in New York City broke the box office record.

-In late 1916 Leslie’s Weekly sent Thompson and journalist Florence MacLeod Harper to Petrograd to cover the Russian front.
-Shortly after their arrival the February Revolution broke out.
+In late 1916, Leslie’s Weekly sent Thompson and journalist Florence Harper to Petrograd to cover the Eastern front.
+Shortly after their arrival, the March Revolution broke out.
 Thompson and Harper had a unique opportunity to witness the disintegration of Russia into chaos from February until August 1917.
 Thompson returned to the United States in September 1917 and in December he released his feature-length film, The German Curse in Russia (also known as Blood-Stained Russia).
 It was released to enthusiastic reviews in December 1917.

-Thompson and his wife returned to Russia in 1918-19 and photographed the activities of the American Red Cross during the Allied intervention in the Russian Civil War.
+Thompson and his wife returned to Russia in 1918 or 1919 and photographed the activities of the American Red Cross during the Allied intervention in the Russian Civil War.

-Various segments from Thompson's World War I footage have been found by authors Ron van Dopperen and Cooper C. Graham while researching their book American Cinematographers in the Great War, 1914-1918.
+Various segments from Thompson's World War 1 footage have been found by authors Ron van Dopperen and Cooper C. Graham while researching their book American Cinematographers in the Great War, 1914-1918.